Quantum machine learning: Variational Quantum Algorithms (VQAs)

-Variational quantum circuits (VQCs)

-Variational Quantum Circuits also known as Parametrized Quantum Circuits (PQCs) are based on Variational Quantum Algorithms (VQAs).
-VQCs consist of three parts, preparation of initial states, quantum circuit and measurement.
-Researchers are extensively studying VQCs, as it uses the power of quantum computation to learn in a short time and also use fewer parameters than its classical counterparts.
-It is theoretically and numerically proven that we can approximate non-linear functions, like those used in neural networks, on quantum circuits.
-Due to VQCs superiority, neural network has been replaced by VQCs in Reinforcement Learning tasks and Generative Algorithms.
-The intrinsic nature of quantum devices towards decoherence, random gate error and measurement errors caused to have high potential to limit the training of the variation circuits.
-Training the VQCs on the classical devices before employing them on quantum devices helps to overcome the problem of decoherence noise that came through the number of repetitions for training.
+In a variational quantum algorithm, a classical computer optimizes the parameters used to prepare a quantum state, while a quantum computer is used to do the actual state preparation and measurement.
+VQAs are considered promising candidates for noisy intermediate-scale quantum computers.
+Variational quantum circuits (or parameterized quantum circuits) are a popular class of VQAs where the parameters are those used in a fixed quantum circuit.
+Researchers have studied VQCs to solve optimization problems and find the ground state energy of complex quantum systems, which were difficult to solve using a classical computer.

 Quantum binary classifier

-Pattern reorganization is one of the important task of machine learning, binary classification is one of the tool or algorithms to find pattern.
+Pattern reorganization is one of the important tasks of machine learning, binary classification is one of the tools or algorithms to find patterns.
 Binary classification is used in supervised learning and in unsupervised learning.
-In quantum machine learning, classical bits are converted in qubits and they are map to Hilbert space, complex value data are used in quantum binary classifier to used the advantage of Hilbert space.
-By exploiting, the quantum mechanic properties such as superposition, entanglement, interference the quantum binary classifier produces the accurate result in short period of time.
+In QML, classical bits are converted to qubits and they are mapped to Hilbert space; complex value data are used in a quantum binary classifier to use the advantage of Hilbert space.
+By exploiting the quantum mechanic properties such as superposition, entanglement, interference the quantum binary classifier produces the accurate result in short period of time.